coreyfournier/PowerShellDeployment/README.md

 * EF requires the nuget package data for Entity Framwork.
 This is documented in detail below.

 ## Website Deployment (scriptDeployWebsite.ps1)
+Extracts the zip file and allows you to specify the app pool and website name.
+This is necessary as it shuts them down and restarts after the code is copied to the server.
+If this isn't done the files could be locked

 For VSTS I publish the script as an artifact using the name '$(Build.BuildNumber)-Scripts' and reference the script path using this:

 `$(Build.DefinitionName)\$(Build.BuildNumber)-Scripts\DeployWebsite.ps1`